 The Contribution Report is the employer’s responsibility.
 It details the employees for whom you report and remit contributions.

-This report must be submitted to SERS no later than five business days after each pay date, also known as reporting date in eSERS.
+This report must be submitted to SERS no later than five business days after each pay date in eSERS.
 Penalties will be assessed for late contribution reports.

 Contribution Reports must be submitted through eSERS, using either Manual Contribution Entry or Upload Contribution Files in the required format.